School Visits

 What You Need to Know as a Teacher

 The Museum offers tailored experiences and age appropriate content for different demographics of students.
-From the immersive Threatre space to our Augmented Reality Storyliner tablets, educators are empowered to select streams of learning that best suits the needs of their students.
+From the immersive theatre space to our Augmented Reality Storyliner tablets, educators are empowered to select streams of learning that best suits the needs of their students.
 Learn more about the recommended experiences for different ages and courses below.

 -

-- A school visit to the Museum is approximately 90 minutes
+- A school visit to the Museum is approximately 90 minutes to 2 hours depending on group size

 - A welcome and orientation to the Museum